-- (i.)
-Improved pedestrian connection with new urban space; - (ii.)
-Enhanced pedestrian permeability east-west and north-south across the area; - (iii.)
-Layout to promote active frontages at ground floor level; - (iv.)
-Development to preserve and enhance setting of Listed and historic buildings; - (v.)
-Development to address scheduled monuments and archaeology conservation principles and, where relevant, mitigation for impacts on archaeological remains and enhancement of public understanding; - (vi.)
-Development directly affecting scheduled monuments will need to deliver demonstrable public benefit; - (vii.)
-Development to provide appropriate building scale to historic street frontages and the character of the Conservation Areas;
+- i. improved pedestrian connection with new urban space; - ii. enhanced pedestrian permeability east-west and north-south across the area; - iii. layout to promote active frontages at ground floor level; - iv. development to preserve and enhance setting of listed and historic buildings; - development to address scheduled monuments and archaeology (much of the Mint Quarter site is a scheduled monument) including conservation principles and, where relevant, mitigation for impacts on archaeological remains and enhancement of public understanding; - vi. development directly affecting scheduled monuments will need to deliver demonstrable public benefit; - vii. development to provide appropriate building scale to historic street frontages and the character of the Conservation Areas; - viii. enhancement of linkage to Regent Theatre through public realm improvements; - ix. provision of major new landscaped public space at focus of scheme; and - x. scheme to promote regeneration of Upper Orwell Street including environmental enhancements.